 As you approach Taupo you will pass through the Wairakei Geothermal Power Station and one of the country's best golf courses.

 A must-stop before Taupo is the Huka Falls.
-This incredible rocky gap pushes water through from Lake Taupo at the rate of 200,000 litres per second, enough to fill five Olympic-sized swimming pools in less than a minute.
-It marks the very start of the Waikato River's 425 kilometer journey to the sea.
+This incredible rocky gap pushes water through from Lake Taupo at the rate of 200,000 liters per second, enough to fill five Olympic-sized swimming pools in less than a minute.
+It marks the very start of the Waikato River's 425-kilometer journey to the sea.